Menu

 Here rests Eva Perón, beloved Evita, whose legacy still divides and unites.
 As I stood by her tomb, flowers laid carefully by admirers, I felt the gravity of devotion that continues decades after her death.
 Recoleta is not morbid but poetic—a city within a city, where stone whispers of love, power, and remembrance.

-Day 6 – Palermo Parks and Botanical Gardens
+Day 6 – Palermo Parks, the Eco-Parque, and Costanera Sur

 In need of quiet after the intensity of history and color, I wandered into Palermo’s green heart.
 The Bosques de Palermo unfolded with rose gardens, reflective lakes, and families enjoying picnics under the sun.
 The Japanese Garden offered serenity—red bridges arching over koi ponds, bonsai trees sculpted with patience.

+I came at sunset, watching the sky turn gold over the Río de la Plata, feeling the city exhale.
 Here, Buenos Aires showed me its softer face, a reminder that even the most energetic city needs its breath of stillness.
-I spent hours beneath the jacarandas, watching petals drift like violet snow, feeling time pause just enough for me to breathe in gratitude.

 Day 7 – Teatro Colón: The Final Curtain